champstank/MNIST_DeepNet/README.md

 Notice we loaded **model.fit()** into a variable.
 This is so we can plot the performace metrics easily.

-We can visualize the performace of the model with accuracy loss and accuracy.
+We can visualize the performace of the model with accuracy loss and accuracy from our **history** variable.
 ```python
 # summarize history for accuracy
 plt.plot(history.history['acc'])